 A full investigation into your accident will need to be done in order to determine the cause of the crash, why you were hurt, and who's responsible.

-Important Evidence in Your Truck Wreck Case
+Important Evidence in Your Florida Truck Accident Case

 Some of the evidence that might be useful in determining the details of causation, liability, and injury include: